Skip to content

 Serve

 • Let the casserole rest for 10 minutes before serving.
 This helps the masa set.
-Top with crema Mexicana and fresh cilantro.
+Serve topped with Crema Mexicana and fresh cilantro.

 Notes